The street never sleeps, and neither should your shopfront. Shoppers tune out stale scenes fast.

 Bridge from street to sale

 A window is the only medium that meets people in real life at life-size scale.
 Online ads show pixels; windows show presence.
 I treat the glass as a handshake.
-For our B2B clients in the U.S. and Canada, the window often doubles as proof of product scale.
+For our B2B clients5 in the U.S. and Canada, the window often doubles as proof of product scale.
 A well-lit crossbow on a sturdy cardboard riser tells hunters that performance matters.
 That silent statement seeds trust even before staff greet them.

 Table: Business Goals Tied to Windows